shubhankar-mohan/kira/COMPREHENSIVE_REVIEW.md

 ## Executive Summary

-This is a task management system built for KiranaClub with Google Sheets integration, Slack integration, and drag-and-drop task boards.
+This is a task management system with Google Sheets integration, Slack integration, and drag-and-drop task boards.
 While the application demonstrates good intentions and functional features, it has **critical architectural, performance, and code quality issues** that prevent it from being production-ready.

 ### Overall Assessment: **NEEDS SIGNIFICANT REFACTORING**